apache/beam/.test-infra/pubsub/README.md

 # Tes the topic by subscribing it

-- Run `test_image_looper.py` to check whether you could get any data
+- Run `test_image_looper.py` to check whether you could get any data.